 Where the design community meets.

-VP of Design @ BuzzFeed Joined almost 6 years ago
+VP of Design @ BuzzFeed Joined about 6 years ago

 I've been avoiding this issue hoping it'd die out, but since it's clearly not:

 I'm confused by the question.
 The design community has consistently and regularly promoted this person's work because it's incendiary even while being, so often, misinformed or willfully ignorant of context.
 These threads about "the latest incendiary thing Eli said" only serve to stoke the fire.
 If people called this person's work out for what it is (mean-spirited and purposefully incorrect analysis) and then ceased linking to and promoting it he'd either eventually stop or fade out.

 Reading and promoting stuff like this doesn't create a strong, healthy community.
 It doesn't promote the kind of constructive critique that should be held onto dearly by all creatives.
 Instead it praises a kind of grandstanding, holier-than-thou attitude that isn't in service of the greater good.
 It encourages and rewards self-promotion at all costs.
 I'm sure Eli will find this thread and say something snarky and people here will upvote it because lols, but just remember that with every link, click, RT and upvote you are shaping the culture of the design community.
 Make sure it's the kind of culture you want to live in.

 The community created this problem.
 The community should own and collectively fix the problem.

 We do photo shoots like this every day, honestly. :) Not much to do at our globally-distributed media conglomerate.

 I don't understand the question.
 The majority of our classnames are responsive.